anonymous2738/AddiVortesAlgorithm/README.md

 figure4() #Approximate time 2 minutes 30 seconds
 figure8() #Approximate time 8 minutes
 ```
-The other figures take longer computational time to produce so we give the option to reduce the number of interations or predictions made compared to ones used in the paper.
+The other figures take longer computational time to produce so we give the option to reduce the number of iterations or predictions made compared to the ones used in the paper.
 The results may be slightly worse but still show the strength of the AddiVortes model.

 **Warning:** These figures use parallel processing using up to 10 cores at a time, producing these figures is only recommended if you have 12+ cores.